Introduction to KYC in banking

 - Identification

 The first stage of the KYC process is to obtain identifiable information from the customer, otherwise known as a customer identification program. this typically involves asking for name, address, and date of birth.
-Some banks will also choose document verification at this stage in the process depending on their risk-based approach or geographic location of the customer.
+Some banks will also choose KYC documents verification at this stage in the process depending on their risk-based approach or geographic location of the customer.

 - Customer Due Diligence (CDD)